 If a person contracts HPV, doctors cannot cure or treat the virus, but they can help treat genital warts.

 HPV usually does not need treatment.
-Most HPV cases will go away by themselves within
+Most HPV cases will go away by themselves within 2 years.

 Cryotherapy is a procedure where a doctor freezes off genital warts.
 According to a

 Some doctors may recommend using trichloroacetic acid.
-Research suggests using trichloroacetic acid for 15 days–4 months effectively treats oral lesions resulting from HPV.
+Research suggests that using trichloroacetic acid for 15 days–4 months effectively treats oral lesions resulting from HPV.
 Researchers also found that people generally tolerated the treatment well.

 However, trichloroacetic acid is highly corrosive.
 Individuals should not treat HPV at home with this substance.
 If a doctor recommends using trichloroacetic acid, they will apply it to an individual themselves.